Cherry Filling for Cakes Pies and Desserts – Best Cherry Pie Filling

 - 120 ml Water (divided)

-In a separate bowl combine the remaining water (1/4 cup) and cornstarch.
-Mix well.
+- In a separate bowl combine the remaining water (1/4 cup) and cornstarch.
+And mix well.

-Continue to cook on low - the mixture will thicken and looks glossy.
+- Continue to cook on low - the mixture will thicken and look glossy.

-Check consistency - for a cake filling you can make a bit more thicker.
+- Check consistency - for a cake filling you can make a bit more thicker.
 Personally, I prefer one consistency for all.
-Thick not too runny.
+Thick and not too runny.

-Remove from heat - Pour into a mason jar
+- Remove from heat - And pour into a mason jar.